Game of Thrones Studio Tour, Banbridge, Co. Down

 Overview

 The Game of Thrones Studio Tour in Banbridge is the world’s only official visitor experience dedicated to HBO’s epic saga.
-Housed in the historic Linen Mill Studios – a former 1900s linen mill that became a key filming location in 2011 – the attraction spans over 100,000 sq ft of indoor space.
-Fans can wander through six fully realised sets, from the Great Hall of Winterfell to the throne room of Dragonstone, and get up close to the original costumes, weapons and props that defined the series.
-The tour is self‑guided, allowing you to linger where you wish, and it runs every day of the year, making it a perfect rain‑free day out in Northern Ireland.
+Housed inside the historic Linen Mill Studios, the attraction spans over 100,000 sq ft of fully climate-controlled indoor space.
+It offers a self-guided walk through six meticulously preserved production sets, alongside original costumes, weapons, and props used throughout the series.
+Because the entire experience takes place indoors, it remains a reliable day out regardless of Northern Ireland’s famously changeable weather.

 History & Background